 Balance transfer with caution.

-Many credit card companies will offer a 0% rate if you transfer an existing card’s balance to them.
-While this can be a good option for those who meet the tough qualifying criteria, it’s also a dangerous game to play if you’ve struggled to conquer credit card debt in the past.
+Many credit card companies will offer a 0% rate introductory rate if you transfer an existing card's balance to them.
+While this can be a good option for those who meet the qualifying criteria, it's also a dangerous game to play if you've struggled to conquer credit card debt in the past.
+In most cases that introductory rate will go up to the regular interest rate on your credit card after a certain period of time, usually one year.
+If you're curious, the average credit card interest rate in America is a whopping 20.4%!

 Ask for help.

-Sometimes a household’s credit card debt is more than they can handle without some help.
+Sometimes credit card debt is more than anyone can handle without some help.
 Regardless of the reason - medical bills, loss of a job, death of a loved one - if you know you cannot meet your minimum payment, contact your credit card provider as soon as possible.
 Ignoring due dates and missed phone calls will not help.
-Some providers offer hardship payment plans to help get consumers get back on track.
+Some providers offer hardship payment plans to help you get back on track.

-Remember to do your research before you work with an organization; many debt settlement “companies” are nothing more than con artists who promise to negotiate and take away your debt in exchange for payment – unfortunately all too often the lessening or wiping away of the consumer’s debt never materializes.
+Remember to do your research before you work with an organization; many debt settlement "companies" are nothing more than con artists who promise to negotiate and take away your debt in exchange for payment.
+Unfortunately, they will leave you with all of your existing debt, whatever fees you may have paid them, and a ruined credit report if you follow their "advice".
+The Federal Trade Commission's website has an article on signs of debt relief scams and advice on what to do if you're sued by a debt collector.